ballerina-platform/ballerina-dev-website/swan-lake/learn/generating-ballerina-code-for-protocol-buffer-definitions.md

  Buffers definition.
 If the package is not specified, the output will be written to a 'temp' directory in the current location.

-`--mode`   - Set the mode (client or service) to generate code samples.
+`--mode`   - Set the mode as client or service to generate code samples.
+Set the mode as proxy to generate a gateway proxy.
 If not specified, only the stub file is generated.

 ## Sample